 Whatever you are carrying, you do not have to carry it alone here.

-Healing is not a checklist.
+Academic Site Research, publications, and faculty work ↗Healing is not a checklist.
 It is a partnership built on cultural attunement, clinical rigor, and the steady belief that every woman carries her own wisdom.
 My approach rests on four commitments.

 I build care on Acceptance and Commitment Therapy, Narrative Therapy, Somatic practices, and Mindfulness-Based interventions.
 These are peer-reviewed, tested approaches with decades of research behind them.
 My own published work on ACT informs how I use these tools in session.